MITK/MITK/README.md

     git clone https://phabricator.mitk.org/source/mitk.git MITK

-Active development takes place in the MITK master branch and its usage is advised for advanced users only.
+Active development takes place in the MITK develop branch and its usage is advised for advanced users only.

-How to Contribute
+How to contribute
 -----------------

 Contributions of all kind are happily accepted.
 However, to make the contribution process as smooth as possible, please read the [How to contribute to MITK][contribute] page if you plan to contribute to MITK.

-Build Instructions
+Build instructions
 ------------------

 MITK uses [CMake][cmake] to configure a build tree.
 The following is a crash course about cloning, configuring, and building MITK on a Linux/Unix system: